-Graduates are recognized for high achievement as follows:
+Graduates are recognized for high achievement as follows: Distinguished Scholar

-Distinguished Scholar 4.0 and above unweighted GPA
+4.0 and above weighted GPA

-Highest Honors3.75 to 3.99High Honors3.5 to 3.74Honors3.25 to 3.49 c.
+Highest Honors 3.75 to 3.99

+High Honors 3.5 to 3.74

+Honors 3.25 to 3.49

+- c.
 Report Cards [F.S.
-1003.33(1)]

-- 1. Standard Report Card Requirement (F.S.
+1003.33(1)] - Standard Report Card Requirement (F.S.
 1003.33) All schools shall use a standard report card appropriate for high school, as the primary means of reporting student progress.
 When feasible, notification will be in the language or mode of communication understandable by parents/guardian. - 2.
 Supplemental Reporting Instruments With the approval of the superintendent, or designee, schools may develop additional or supplementary reporting instruments, which may be used in conjunction with the standard report card. - 3.
 Report Card Distribution Schedule is posted on district website. - 4.
-Report cards are to be issued quarterly for all students in grades 9-12. - d.
-Instruction and Attendance Requirements for Credit Earning - A student must receive a minimum of 135 hours (120 hours in a flexible block schedule) of instruction and complete all course requirements as specified in the Student Progression Plan and the approved course description before credit may be earned for the course.
+Report cards are to be issued quarterly for all students in grades 9-12. d.

+Instruction and Attendance Requirements for Credit Earning

+- 1. A student must receive a minimum of 135 hours (120 hours in a flexible block schedule) of instruction and complete all course requirements as specified in the Student Progression Plan and the approved course description before credit may be earned for the course.
 However, any student who has not been in attendance for 135 hours (or 120 hours in a flexible block schedule) may be awarded credit if the student has demonstrated mastery of the performance standards specified in the courses. - 2.
 One-half credit courses will use one-half of the instructional hours as specified for a one-credit course. - 3.
 Students enrolled in the Performance-Based Diploma Program, Florida Virtual School or Extended School Year programs are not required to complete the 135 hour minimum requirement.